 Joshua said, “Open the mouth of the cave and bring those five kings out to me.”
-(Joshua 10:22—NIV)
+(Joshua 10:22)

 Joshua brought the five kings out, killed them, hung them on five trees, and then threw them back into the cave.

-We want above all to dwell in peace with God and to always do His perfect will.
+Above all, we want to dwell in peace with God and to always do His perfect will.
 But we cannot because these kings in us keep pressuring us to disobey what we know to be God’s will.

-If you have been a Christian for a while, and God considers you to be strong enough for the work of eternal judgment to begin in your personality, you may find that things in your life that you thought were long dead are now beginning to emerge.
+If you have been a Christian for a while, and God regards you as strong enough for the work of eternal judgment to begin in your personality, you may find that things in your life that you thought were long dead are now beginning to emerge.
 This means Christ is bringing out the kings hidden in you.
 He is ready to put them to death and hang them on the cross.

 A passage that suggests the work of judgment and deliverance will take place at the end of the age is as follows:

-The above passage is showing us the working of the Day of Atonement, which I like to term the Day of Reconciliation.
-Every person that is to be brought forward to the new heaven and earth reign of Jesus Christ must be free from evil.
+The above passage is showing us the working of the Day of Atonement, which I like to term “the Day of Reconciliation.”
+Every person who is to be brought forward to the new heaven and earth reign of Jesus Christ must be free from evil.
 The evil will be incarcerated for eternity in the Lake of Fire.

-Sooner or later all who would be saved, whether members of God’s elect or citizens of the nations of saved people, must be reconciled to God.
+Sooner or later, all who want to be saved, whether members of God’s elect or citizens of the nations of saved people, must be reconciled to God.
 This means all love of the ways of the world (which the Father hates), all the ungovernable lusts and passions of the flesh, and all self-seeking, must be removed.
 God will not have fellowship with any of these.

 Notice that the above passage is addressed to the Christian people of Corinth, not to the unsaved.
 It is we Christians who are commanded to “come out from them and be separate”; to “touch no unclean thing.”
 God receives us on the basis of our cleansing ourselves from all filthiness of the flesh and spirit.
 Then He regards us as His sons and daughters.

-If this is true, then the emphasis, for the Christians at least, is no longer on imputed righteousness but actual righteousness of behavior.
+If this is true, then the emphasis, for the Christians at least, is no longer on imputed righteousness, but on actual righteousness of behavior.

-The last great witness to be given to the nations, as symbolized by the “two witnesses” of Chapter Eleven of the Book of Revelation, will be borne by people who reflect in themselves the righteous Personality and behavior of Jesus Christ; not perfect people, not manifested sons of God or anything of the kind.
+The last great witness to be given to the nations, as symbolized by the “two witnesses” in Revelation chapter 11, will be borne by people who reflect in themselves the righteous Personality and behavior of Jesus Christ; not perfect people, not manifested sons of God or anything of the kind.
 Just ordinary believers operating under a double portion of the Holy Spirit to cast out devils, heal the sick, raise the dead, and preach the soon coming of the Kingdom of God to the earth.

 In addition they will perform mighty works of judgment in order to ensure that the Gospel witness reaches every nation, and also to reveal to earth’s people that the coming Kingdom of God will be installed by force; it will not be brought into being by gentle philosophers and teachers who plead with the wicked of the earth to begin doing what is decent and honorable.